Pratham-Software-Inc/CodePulse-AI/README.md

 ---

 ## 💡 Acknowledgements
-Special thanks to OpenAI for providing the GPT-4o model and the Playwright team for their robust testing framework.
+Special thanks to OpenAI for providing the GPT-4o and Omini-3 model and the Playwright team for their robust testing framework.